Lluisbo123/Copia-ur_rtde/doc/examples/examples.rst

 ServoJ Example
 ==============
-This example will use the **servoj** command to move the robot between two joint positions continuously in a control loop.
+This example will use the **servoJ** command to move the robot between two joint positions continuously in a control loop.

 .. code-block:: c++